keepdying/firestorm-rio-bfa/README.md

 ### My runs doesnt show up?

-If your run doesn't appear on website, I can't parse that.
+If your run doesn't appear on Firestorm website, I can't parse that.
 Also keep in mind there _could_ be some mistakes parsing in algorithm.
 I'll be fixing those whenever I notice.

 ### When data is gonna be parsed again?

 Right now, I parse all the data **manually**.
 Soon I'll implement Github Workflow for automated parsing in every 3/6 hours.

-### How can i contact you?
+### How can I contact you?

 Discord: keepdying#5821